\'{E}tale coverings in codimension 1 with applications to Mori Dream Spaces: Application to toric varieties

 \subsection{The universal 1-covering of a non-degenerate toric variety}

 It is a well known fact, already observed in the beginning of \S~\ref{ssez:esistenza}, that in general the universal \ét covering of an algebraic variety does not exist.
 The same clearly holds for the universal (local) 1-covering.
 Therefore exhibiting a class of algebraic varieties admitting either a universal \ét covering or a universal (local, in case) 1-covering, is always of some interest.
-Recently, jointly with Lea Terracini, we proved that $\Q$-factorial and complete toric varieties, over the complex field $\C$, always admit a universal 1-covering \cite[Thm.~2.2]{RT-QUOT}, which turns out to be still a $\Q$-factorial and complete toric variety, coherently with the previous Proposition~\ref{prop:compl-orbifold} and Theorem~\ref{thm:1-cov-torico}.
+Recently, jointly with Lea Terracini, we proved that $\Q$-factorial and complete toric varieties, over the complex field $\C$, always admit a universal 1-covering \cite[Thm.~2.2]{RT-QUOT}, which turns out to be still a $\Q$-factorial and complete toric variety, coherently with Theorem~\ref{thm:1-cov-torico}.
 In particular a universal 1-covering of this kind is always a PWS (in the sense of Definition~\ref{def:PWS}) canonically determined by the initially given $\Q$-factorial complete toric variety.

-The present section is meant to generalizing this result over the ground field and to extending it to the bigger range of \emph{non-degenerate} toric varieties, so dropping both hypothesis of completeness and $\Q$-factoriality.
+The present section is meant to generalize this result over the ground field and to extending it to the bigger range of \emph{non-degenerate} toric varieties, so dropping both hypothesis of completeness and $\Q$-factoriality.

 \begin{theorem}[Compare with Thm.~2.2 and Rem.~2.3 in \cite{RT-QUOT}] A non-degenerate toric va\-rie\-ty $X$ over an algebraically closed field $\K$ with $\Char\K=0$, admits a universal 1-covering $\vf:\widetilde{X}\longrightarrow X$ which is a toric 1-covering of non-degenerate toric varieties.
 The induced pull-back on divisors gives a group epimorphism $\vf^*:\Cl(X)\twoheadrightarrow\Cl(\widetilde{X})$ whose kernel is for every regular point $x\in X_{\text{\rm reg}}$.